 - Cool down prepares her body for the next activity and sets the stage for how she is going to feel and perform tomorrow when she comes back to the field or engages in other physical activities.
 Cooling down allows her muscles to calm down after being excited and activated.
 Her body, heart and muscles return to a steady and normal state of rest.
 Repeat some of the exercises she does in the warm up, suggests Reiff.
 The body will get into a pattern or rhythm of calming down.
 She will feel better when at rest and not overly sore or at risk of injury by allowing herself to slowly get to a steady state of rest.

-- Be head smart: Abby Wambach may be making game-winning headers, but she's developed experience and skill to do so, says Reiff.
+- Be head smart: Abby Wambach may be famous for making game-winning headers, but she's developed experience and skill to do so, says Reiff.
 Headers are a standard play in soccer both defensively and offensively.
 There is a proper way to head the ball to lessen incident of an injury or concussion.
 Learning proper technique is vital.
 Your daughter should seek the advice of a coach, athletic trainer or other sports or medical expert to master this skill.

 - Reduce risk of ACL injuries: Studies have shown that the incidence of ACL, ankle or other lower extremity injuries, particularly in girls, can be reduced through proper conditioning, agility exercises, increased core strength, improved posture and learning how to land appropriately.
 Girls are eight times more likely than boys to tear an ACL, according to the Center for Injury Research and Policy at Nationwide Children's Hospital in Columbus, Ohio.